 A RETROACTIVE drop is one that is requested immediately AFTER the last day of instruction for a course (or courses) in a particular term or session.
 (If the class(es) you hope drop are still in progress, please use the Late Drop Form Request.)
 A retroactive drop request can be used when the class or classes you hope to drop were taken in a previous term.
 It is expected that the retroactive drop request be made immediately following the term in question.

-In order to obtain a drop (or retroactive drop) after the official deadline, a student should have verifiable non-academic circumstances beyond their control which prevented them from dropping the course in a timely manner or from completing the course.
+A retroactive drop can be approved only in extremely unusual circumstances.
+In order to obtain a retroactive drop after the last day of attendance, a student should have verifiable non-academic circumstances beyond their control which prevented them from both dropping the course in a timely manner and from completing the course.

 To request a late drop or retroactive drop, you must BOTH:

 - Schedule an appointment to meet with an academic dean.
 Please call L&S Undergraduate Academic Deans’ Services at 608-262-0617 or send an email to LSDEANS@SAA.LS.WISC.EDU.

 - L&S undergraduate students on F-1 and J-1 visas must obtain permission to drop below full-time status from International Student Services (ISS).
 Detailed information on getting permission to drop below full-time can be found at reduced course load.